 Alaa is a labor leader with United Nurses Association of California/United Healthcare Professionals Union.
 He was a media spokesperson during bargaining efforts in late 2021.
 Here he is featured on All Things Considered.

 Military occupation… forced relocation… massacres of its native people… cultural deletion….
-Join us for an educational discussion on the relationships between these settler colonialist ideologies.
+An educational discussion on the relationships between these settler colonialist ideologies.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.